akshitagit/Join-organization/README.md

 >Add/tag your Github handle too in description of PR.

->We will add you automatically.
+>We will add you automatically in this organization.

 >Star this Repo.